Hustisford Junior/Senior High School

-Hustisford High School is a public high school located in Hustisford, Wisconsin.
+Hustisford High School is a public high school located in Hustisford, Wisconsin, United States.
 It serves students in 9th through 12th grade.
 It is part of the Hustisford School District and is housed in the same building as the Hustisford Junior High School (grades 6-8).

 In 2010, enrollment in the Hustisford Junior/Senior High School was over 200.

 Extracurricular activities

 Student activities include Academic Bowl, FFA, Forensics, Math Bowl, Marching Band, Mock Trial, National Honor Society, Pep Band, Spanish Club, Student Council, and Yearbook.

 Athletics

-As of 2010, the Athletic Director is Glen Falkenthal.
-The sports offered in Fall include football, volleyball, and cheerleading.
-In Winter there is both boys and girls basketball, wrestling, and dance.
-In Spring there is baseball, softball, soccer.
+As of 2010, the Athletic Director was Glen Falkenthal.
+The sports offered in fall include football, volleyball, and cheerleading.
+In winter there are both boys' and girls' basketball, wrestling, and dance.
+In spring there are baseball, softball, and soccer.